 The tectonic plates are not fixed, but in constant movement and can move without there being "friction" between them but when their mobility causes their edges to make contact, friction efforts are produced that prevent the displacement of one relative to the other.
 If this friction force between plates is greater than the strength of the rocks, a rupture or overlap of the plates can occur, which translates to those on the surface as an earthquake.

 The answer is in the same tectonic plates.
 The more tectonic plate edges there are below an area, the greater the likelihood of an earthquake.
-There are countries that are on one of these plates and the edges of it are very far away, but there are others, such as Mexico, Colombia, Chile, Indonesia or Japan, which are on the edges of some tectonic plates which increases their chances of there is an earthquake
+Some countries are on one of these plates and the edges of it are very far away, but there are others, such as Mexico, Colombia, Chile, Indonesia, or Japan, which are on the edges of some tectonic plates which increases their chances of there is an earthquake

 Do not forget that the Earth is in constant motion and that there is no way to predict a telluric movement.
 What we can do is prevent and be prepared for when it may occur.